New Truth Initiative Study Finds That E-Cigarette Use Increases Odds of Youth Using Cigars, Little Cigars or Cigarillos (CLCCS)

 The link between vaping and use of other tobacco products, such as combustible cigarettes, is well established with evidence from nine separate reports, including a 2020 report published in Addictive Behaviors, which shows that young people between 15-27 who had ever used e-cigarettes were shown to have 7x higher odds of ever using traditional cigarettes and 8x higher odds of becoming a current smoker one year later, compared with those who had never used an e-cigarette.

 These new data linking vaping to CLCC use demonstrate the urgency of helping young people quit vaping.
 Truth Initiative’s innovative programs are doing just that.
 Nearly 350,000 young people have enrolled in This is Quitting—the proven-effective, free and anonymous text message quit vaping program for teens and young adults from Truth Initiative.
 This is Quitting, which first launched in January 2019, was created with input from teens, college students and young adults who have attempted to, or successfully, quit e-cigarettes.
-A recent clinical trial shows This Is Quitting increased e-cigarette quit rates by nearly 40% compared to a control group.
+A randomized clinical trial found that young adults aged 18-24 who used This is Quitting had nearly 40% higher odds of quitting compared to a control group.
 Teens and young adults can text “DITCHVAPE” to 88709 and get immediate help.

 The latest news from Truth InitiativeVisit press center